Dr Nicole Moreham

 Dr Moreham joined the Law Faculty at Victoria of Wellington in 2006.
 She was formerly a permanent Fellow and Lecturer in Law at Gonville and Caius College, University of Cambridge.
-She also completed her Masters and PhD at Caius under the supervision of the late Tony Weir (funded by the Commonwealth Scholarship and the latter by a Tapp Studentship and Ethel Benjamin Award).
+She also completed her Masters and PhD at Caius under the supervision of the late Tony Weir (the former funded by a Commonwealth Scholarship and the latter by a Tapp Studentship and Ethel Benjamin Award).
 Before leaving for Cambridge in 1998, she completed an Honours degree at the University of Canterbury and worked as judge’s clerk at the New Zealand Court of Appeal.

 In 2011, Dr Moreham was awarded a Rutherford Discovery Fellowship by the Royal Society of New Zealand.
 That award includes funding for a scholarship for students wishing to complete an LLM by thesis in privacy law.
 For more information see the website.

 - Breach of Confidence

 Tugendhat and Christie: The Law of Privacy and the Media (with Sir Mark Warby) (3rd ed, Oxford University Press, forthcoming Jan 2016, approx 900pp).

 "Beyond Information: Physical Privacy in English Law" (2014) 73 Cambridge Law Journal 350-377.